alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

     url: /service-manual/digital-by-default
 ---

-[The standard](/service-manual/digital-by-default.html) does not apply to all government services.
+While the information and guidance within the manual will be useful for teams in all servives, [the standard](/service-manual/digital-by-default.html) itself will not not apply to all government services.
 As described in the [Government Digital Strategy](http://publications.cabinetoffice.gov.uk/digital/), only high-volume transactions being released after April 2014 will need to meet it.

 ## The criteria